mozilla/ActiveData/docs/_Caring_for_ActiveData.md

 * `tail -f es`

 Watch the logs for connection problems.
 It will take a short while for the node to reconnect.
 If the node continues to complain it can not find the cluster, then proceed to [Emergency Proceedures](https://github.com/mozilla/ActiveData/blob/dev/docs/_Caring_for_ActiveData.md#Emergency+Procedures)

+### Drive is full?

+The problem may be caused by a full drive (`df -h`).
+This is most often caused by a crash dump filling the drive; remove it:

+    sudo rm /usr/local/elasticsearch/*.hprof

+If that is not the problem, then you can hunt down the big directories with:

+    du -sh -- *

 ### Check ETL Pipeline Health